MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-proforma-invoice-sales.md

 On an invoice line detail that is backed by a progress-based invoice milestone, the user can also see the billing status of progress-based milestone with **Amount on this invoice**, **Amount Invoiced to date**, and **Remaining Amount**
 ### Create new invoice line details

 On time and material invoice lines, you can create new invoice line details.
-These invoice line details are not backed by an actual.
+These invoice line details aren't backed by an actual.
 On the invoice line of a time and material invoice line, you can select **New** to create a new invoice line detail for the transactions classes that are included on the contract line.

 ## Refresh invoice transactions